All you need to know about gifted deposits

 What is a gifted deposit?

-How would a gifted deposit benefit me?
+How does a gifted deposit work?

 Who can gift a deposit for a mortgage?

 A gifted deposit usually comes from parents or grandparents.
 Although, in theory, anyone could gift a deposit for a mortgage, some lenders have more specific criteria.
 For example, some are more wary if the deposit comes from a friend or more distant family member.
 In these cases, the lender may want to carry out more checks, which could slow down the process.

 What are the pros and cons of a gifted deposit?

 Allows the homebuyer to get on the property ladder sooner, which they may not have been able to do without the cash gift

 Helps build a bigger deposit, so that the buyer needs to borrow less on a mortgage.
 Plus, with a lower loan-to-value (LTV) ratio, the borrower should be able to get a lower mortgage rate